Home » Free Resources » »

 2) Can you try out the tool for free first?
 Or is there a free option available for smaller teams?

-3) Does the project management software provide solutions to your issues and needs?
+3) Does the project management software solve your issues and needs?

 4) Can the project management software evolve alongside your project management needs?